 Abstract Syntax Tree (AST)

-AST comes into picture when we want to go from the string representation of our program like "-1" or "1 + 2" to something more manageable and easier to work with.
-Since our program is not a random string (the grammar is for), we can use the structure within the expressions "-1" and "1 + 2" to our own advantage and come up with a new representation like a tree
+AST comes into the picture when we want to go from the string representation of our program like "-1" or "1 + 2" to something more manageable.
+Since our program is not a random string (that’s what the grammar ensures), we can use its structure to our advantage.

 pub enum Operator {